Are British Airways Basic Economy Fares About To Get Better?

 Lastly, and I admit that this could be a leap too far, I’m left wondering if the idea to allow Basic Economy fares to be mixed with other fares types isn’t actually a precursor to British Airways offering Basic Economy fares on long-haul routes.

-BA needs to find more effective ways of combating the threat from the likes of Norwegian (an airline that’s still exapanding its routes across the Atlantic and which has just purchased more slots at Gatwick) and offering a variation of Basic fares on long haul flights could well be an option the airline is exploring.
+BA needs to find more effective ways of combating the threat from long-haul low cost carriers and offering a variation of Basic fares on long haul flights could well be an option the airline is exploring.

 Bottom Line